AhkyeongChoe/ahkyeongchoe.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I’m Ahkyeong.
-I am a bioinformatician, data analyst, and machine learning engineer who loves soving complex problems through AI and data-driven approaches.
+I am a bioinformatician, data analyst, and machine learning engineer who loves solving complex problems through AI and data-driven approaches.
 I hold an MSc in  Bioinformatics and have four years of professional experience working as a bioinformatician in biotech companies.

 Drawing on bioinformatics, process optimization, and AI, I tackle challenges across diverse fields.
 For example, I’ve improved a biomarker pipeline, increasing its accuracy from below 50% to 95%, and designed a guideline system that dramatically reduced food waste.